aeserran/Twitter-Python-LEMI-1481881775100/README.md

     ![Twitter Overview](static/images/readme_images/overview.png)
     * You can find the credentials of your service if you click on *Show Credentials* button.
     ![Show_credentials](static/images/readme_images/show_credentials.png)
+  * **Command line**:
+    * Create the service: `cf create-service twitterinsights Free twitter-insights-service`.
+We named the service *twitter-insights-service*, you can name it whatever you want, however we use the same name to bind the service to the application in next step.
+    * Bind *twitter-insights-service* to your application *[APP_NAME]*: `cf bind-service [APP_NAME] twitter-insights-service`.
+    * Restage your application so that env variables can be accessed from the application: `cf restage [APP_NAME]`.
 8. Create a **Personality Insights** service.
 You can do this again in two different ways: command line or Web UI.
 Choose the one you like.
-  * **Command line**:
-    * Create the service: `cf create-service personality_insights tiered personality-insights-service`.
-We named the service *personality-insights-service*, you can name it whatever you want, however we use the same name to bind the service to the application in next step.
-    * Bind *personality-insights-service* to your application *[APP_NAME]*: `cf bind-service [APP_NAME] personality-insights-service`.
-    * Restage your application so that env variables can be accessed from the application: `cf restage [APP_NAME]`.
   * **Web UI**:
     * Find your application in Bluemix dashboard and click on it.
     ![Dashboard](static/images/readme_images/dashboard.png)